helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 Let's force push the result of the rebasing to our repo.

-Why force push will you ask?
+Why force push, you ask?
 Well the rule of the game here is to have the commit trees of the main master and our feature branch in compatible states.
 So if we were to go through a classic pull > merge > push process, we'd pollute the commit tree with our merge commits.
 The trees would end in the same position but not using the same track.
-We just don't want that so we force push, yes we rewrite history as if we'd been working with these two new commits from the main master from the beginning, this is what we do:
+We just don't want that so we force push, yes we rewrite history as if we'd been working with these two new commits from the main master from the beginning.
+This is what we do:

 ```
 $ git push -f